Failure to Thrive (FTT) in Children

 FTT has many possible causes.
 A baby or child may not be getting enough nutrients and calories.
 Or a baby or child may take in enough food, but not be able to absorb enough nutrients and calories.

-A baby or child with an ongoing (chronic) health condition may also need more calories and nutrients than normal.
+A baby or child with a chronic health condition may also need more calories and nutrients than normal.

 In some cases, a family may not understand what a baby needs.
 In severe cases, neglect or abuse may lead to FTT if food is kept from a baby on purpose.